bossesand/OHTI/README.md

-# OHTI Headtracking device HW and Firmware + Player to playback streams or files of Ambisonic format recordings.
+# OHTI Headtracking device HW and Firmware + Player for streams or files of Ambisonic format recordings.

 Host software to create a local webserver to allow Binaural Headphone listening to Ambisonic files up to Third order using either Omnitone or JSAmbisonics library in JavaScript capable browser like Chrome or Firefox.